El Espíritu del Vino: History

-After a hiatus (vacation) from the long exhausting tour of the Senda tour, the group would return in December of 1992.
+After a hiatus (vacation) from the long exhausting tour of the Senda tour, the group would return in December 1992.
 The group would work with producer with Phil Manzanera once again, Manzanera would set the group with a house in Chertsey, England and would begin to write material.
 Bunbury decided to make it a double album which was above the average compared to their other albums.
 During this time the group would struggle with drugs and substances and was the starting point where Bunbury and Valdivia would have tension.

 It is said that Bunbury first thought and wrote the song, "Sirena Varada" while he was high.